gazebosim/docs/harmonic/install_windows_src.md

 ## Using the workspace

-The workspace needs to be sourced every time a new terminal is used.
+The workspace needs to be sourced every time a new terminal is used (and Conda activated before that).

 Run the following command to source the workspace: